tstafford-burwood/datamesh-terraform/FAQ.md

     [accessibility]
     screen_reader = False
     [core]
-    account = astrong@client.edu
+    account = user@client.edu
     disable_usage_reporting = True
     project = prod-phi-init-wrkspc-a326

-    Your active configuration is: [astrong-client]
+    Your active configuration is: [user-client]
     ```
     * Confirm the VM instance is in a running state.
     ```bash